highcharts/connectors-morningstar/docs/connectors/creating-your-first-chart.md

 });
 ```

-Components then bind to a table by name through `dataTableKey`, so a Grid or KPI reads the connector's output the same way the chart above did. `ProspectusFees` returns a single row, so the documentation pairs it with the `Invert` data modifier to turn it into a label/value list - worth knowing when a table's shape does not match the component you have in mind.
+Components then bind to a table by name through `dataTableKey`, so a Grid or chart reads the connector's output the same way the chart above did - here you would get tables named `EqSuperSectors`, `EqSectors`, or `EqIndustries`.

 ## More details and licensing